Kalaam-Programming-Language/Kalaam/README.md

 ## Steps to follow

 1. Fork the repo
+2. Create a issue.
+Add relevant label - mention following things

+a) What is the issue
+b) What problems is it causing
+c) how to recreate the issue
+d) which part of code is causing the issue

-2. create branch with the name of issue you want to fix. for e.g ```fixes whitespace issue while cleaning sourcecode```
+4. Create branch with the name of issue you want to fix. for e.g ```fixes whitespace issue while cleaning sourcecode```
-3. Run necessary tests using ```npm run test```.
+5. Run necessary tests using ```npm run test```.
 Add more test cases if you need to.
-4. Make sure your code is not breaking anything.
+6. Make sure your code is not breaking anything.
-5. Comment each line of your code.
+7. Comment each line of your code.
 Write down why you are doing it instead of how you are doing it.
 Tell a story!
-6. Once you are ready, create a PR on current dev branch.
+8. Once you are ready, create a PR on current dev branch.
 DO NOT CREATE PR'S DIRECTLY ON MASTER BRANCH.
-7. Your code will be reviewed and if good, PR will be merged.
+9. Your code will be reviewed and if all good, PR will be merged.
-8. Happy Contributing ⚙️
+10. Happy Contributing ⚙️

 ## Future plans